 Air conditioners have become part and parcel of many homes around the world.
 They are very useful during the hot months of summer and the cold months of winter.
-With an air conditioner, home owners get to set the right temperature for their home therefore ensuring comfort during day and night
+With an air conditioner, home owners get to set the right temperature for their home therefore ensuring comfort during day and night at the expense of having a higher electric bills.
+Let us tell you a quick hack that would let you and your loved ones be comfortable but still get your electric consumption at minimum.
+Read on to know how ceiling fans can help lower your household bills.

 Air conditioners require power in order to run and each comes with a different power rating.
 When the air conditioner runs the whole day and night, it will increase the energy bills eventually.
 Every home owner is looking to reduce monthly expenses therefore getting the most out of their pay check.
 Checking how much the utility bill costs one is the first thing majority of home owners get to do.
 Why?
 Because the smallest things one does usually results in a huge impact.